Technogeezer50/24H2_esd2iso/README.md

 ## Installation and Use

-* Download this project from GitHub https://github.com/Technogeezer50/24H2_esd2iso.
-The latest released version zipfile can be found in the "Releases" section on the right hand side of the project page.
+* Download this project from GitHub: https://github.com/Technogeezer50/24H2_esd2iso.
+The latest released version can be found in the "Releases" section on the right hand side of the project page.
 You can download either the .zip or .tar.gz format file.
 * Extract the downloaded file.
 * Move or copy the file 24H2_esd2iso to a location of your choice (preferably an empty folder where you will build your ISO)